FAQ and troubleshooting

 This page provides answers to frequently asked questions (FAQs) about App Hosting.

 App Hosting provides preconfigured build and deploy support for Next.js and Angular, where we've committed to understanding those frameworks and interpreting their native configurations.
-For any Node.js application with a build and start script, App Hosting will attempt builds, but cannot dependably guarantee success.
+For a number of other frameworks, the developer community supports App Hosting framework adapters.
+Additionally, for any Node.js application with a build and start script, App Hosting will attempt builds, but cannot dependably guarantee success.
 See Framework integration.

 The regions for App Hosting are likely to expand over time.
 See App Hosting locations for the most up-to-date information.